Ealenn/codespaces-typescript/README.md

 - [ZSH](https://www.zsh.org/) & [Oh-My-ZSH](https://github.com/ohmyzsh/ohmyzsh) Zsh is a shell designed for interactive use, although it is also a powerful scripting language.
 - [Starship](https://starship.rs/) The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [LSD](https://github.com/Peltoche/lsd) Colorizes the ls output with color and icons.
+- [Vim](https://www.vim.org/) Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
+- [Docker](https://www.docker.com/) & [Docker-Compose](https://docs.docker.com/compose/) Lets you run Docker within Docker.
+- [TheFuck](https://github.com/nvbn/thefuck#installation) The Fuck is a magnificent app, that corrects errors in previous console commands.

+## Libs

 - [NVM](https://github.com/nvm-sh/nvm) with [Node LTS](https://nodejs.dev/) installed by default.
 NVM is a version manager for NodeJS.
-- [Vim](https://www.vim.org/) Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
-- [Docker](https://www.docker.com/) & [Docker-Compose](https://docs.docker.com/compose/) Lets you run Docker within Docker.
+- [Python3](https://www.python.org) Python is a programming language that lets you work quickly and integrate systems more effectively.

 ## Essential